-This web resources lists the four-year institutions specifically founded to educate African American students.
+This web resource lists the four-year institutions specifically founded to educate African American students.
 The institutions are grouped by state.
 Links to each institution’s website and links to historical entries of each college or university appear below the institutions’ names.

-For students looking for distance learning options, there are many online universities in Iowa, as well as brick-and-mortar schools offering online programs to earn degrees accredited institutions.
+For students looking for distance learning options, there are many online universities in Iowa, as well as brick-and-mortar schools offering online programs to earn degrees from accredited institutions.
 Iowa has more than 88 post-secondary institutions, 37 of which offer online programs.